ljdyer/ljdyer/README.md

 I am a programmer and translator with several years' experience developing applications to support translation work and a deep understanding of current issues and trends in natural language processing.
 I am proficient in Python, JavaScript, and Visual Basic for Applications and have experience working in many other programming languages.

+Please see below for a small selection of some of the programming projects I have worked on in recent years.

 # Fun stuff

 - I am currently my posting solutions to <a href="\advent-of-code-2021">Advent of Code 2021</a> as I work on them every day up to 25th December.